 Virginia reported a large backlog of positive infections on Aug.
 7, resulting in an abnormal spike in cases.

 On July 30, Minnesota began reporting the total number of people tested instead of total specimens tested.
 This changed the state total by more than 173,000 tests for July 31.

-A spike observed in deaths in New Jersey and nationally in late June is due to New Jersey including over 1,800 probable deaths from earlier this year.
+A spike observed in deaths in New Jersey and nationally in late June is due to New Jersey including over 1,800 probable deaths from earlier in the pandemic.

 Wyoming’s spike in late April is due to the inclusion of probable cases.